Our Blog

 - You may or may not be paid during your Co-op term.

-Source: http://www.caf-fca.org/en/faqs/#B3
+Source: https://www.caf-fca.org/en/faqs/#B3